 The Reception Study Society seeks to promote informal and formal exchanges between scholars in several related fields.
 Bringing together theorists, scholars, and teachers from many areas, this association promotes a much needed cross-dialogue among all areas of reception studies.

 The Events page lists upcoming calls for papers and our accepted panels at our sister organizations' conventions, such as our panels at the MLA Convention and the APA Conference.
-Our 2021 conference was cancelled due to the pandemic, but the Conference page includes programs from our previous conferences, and our 2023 conference information will be posted in advance.
+The call for papers for our September, 2023 conference will be posted soon with the proposals due by May 15.
+The Conference page includes programs from our previous conferences as well.